kevintpeng/Learn-Something-Every-Day/Research-Papers/1990 The Part-Time Parliament.md

 - we use 2 phase commits to select proposed values, because we cannot select a value until we know that a majority has promised to not select any older proposals than it
   - a process can only promise proposals newer than its latests selected proposal
   - a process can only accept a proposal

+### Distributed State Machines with Paxos
+If state that we're agreeing on is a sequence of values (more specifically a function of a sequence), then the state can model a state machine
+- if order and the sequence itself is agreed, then we can achieve consistency among a set of processes
+- this is **multi-paxos**
+- each item in the sequence represents a separate instance of paxos